janakitti/shopify-frontend-challenge-2021/README.md

 ## Design

+My first steps after reading the challenge description and breaking down the tasks in Notion, I went right to Figma to create mockups of my app.

-I wanted to create a unique design that also drew some elements from Shopify's Polaris design system.
-Although in a real production scenario, it would be proper to either use Polaris throughout the entire app or not at all, I figured that a hybrid design would give me an opportunity to better express some of my ideas and challenge myself to make the styling feel seamless to the user.
+I wanted to create a design that unique and minimal, that also drew some elements from Shopify's Polaris design system.
+Although in a production app, it isn't ideal to mix components from Polaris with components from other sources, I figured that a hybrid design for this project would give me an opportunity to better express my creative vision and challenge myself to maintain a consistent UX.

-In order to maintain a consistent experience as much as possible, I tried my best to incorportate [design guidlines](https://polaris.shopify.com/design/design), including some for color and typography, when introducing components from outside of Polaris.
+In order to maintain a consistent experience as much as possible, I tried my best to incorportate some of the [design guidlines](https://polaris.shopify.com/design/design), including some for color and typography, when introducing components from outside of Polaris.

 I went through a couple of design ideas before settling on the one you see in the final product.
 You can check out my mockups on [Figma](https://www.figma.com/file/OVc9F9vBECAi3jKlr68Gs7/The-Shoppies-Mockups?node-id=0%3A1).

 ## Features

 ### Search

 I created `services/movieservice.ts` to handle fetching movie data using the OMDb API with the native Fetch API.

+The OMDb API offers 2 types of calls: a search by movie title, which returns a list of matching entries with just a few properties, and a call for an exact movie, which returns the full metadata.
+In my initial design of the app (which can be seen right above the final design in the [Figma](https://www.figma.com/file/OVc9F9vBECAi3jKlr68Gs7/The-Shoppies-Mockups?node-id=0%3A1)), I wanted to display the movie genre, ratings, and plot on each card in the results list.
+This meant I needed to make an extra call for each result that was returned from the initial search call.
+I thought that presenting more information to the user would improve the overall UX, and since the number of results return at a time is < 10, this would justify the extra calls.
+After reflecting on this more, I realized that this is not a scalable approach for presenting results.
+It also demands a higher bandwidth, which can pose issues for mobile users.
+In the end, I settled with only running the search call to grab a list of results, and then implementing a modal feature that would fetch the extra metadata only for the movies the user wanted to read more about.

 In order to allow updates to the search terms to automatically update the results list with a bit of a buffer, I created a `useDebounce` React hook.
 I learned about this implementation from [useHooks](https://usehooks.com/useDebounce/).

-The OMDb API

-The OMDb API offers 2 types of calls: a query by movie title, which returns a list of matching entries with just a few properties ()

-A decision I had to make when designing the results list UI was how much information I wanted to display on each card.

 ### Nominations List

-To manage the state of the nominations, I used a combination of `useReducer` context and provided the state from `App.tsx`.
-The reason why I chose context was because the list of nominations needed to be accessible by multiple components at different levels of the tree.
-I decided it would make sense to store this within the User State because the currently selected nominations tie in with the currently logged in user (more on the User State in the following section).
+To manage the state of the nominations, I used a combination of `useReducer` and context, and provided the state from `App.tsx`.
+The reason why I chose context was because the list of nominations needed to be accessible by multiple components at different levels of the React tree.
+I decided it would make sense to store nomination data within a global User State because the currently selected nominations should tie in with the currently logged in user (more on the User State in the following section).
 With a reducer, I was able to extract out the logic for common state updates such as `ADD_NOMINATION`, `REMOVE_NOMINATION`, `CLEAR_NOMINATION`, and `SET_NOMINATION` from my components.

-The `useReducer` and context setup I use (which I learned from [here](https://dev.to/elisealcala/react-context-with-usereducer-and-typescript-4obm)) is very similar to a Redux setup.
+The `useReducer` and context setup I used (which I learned from [here](https://dev.to/elisealcala/react-context-with-usereducer-and-typescript-4obm)) is very similar to a Redux setup.
 The reason why I chose to use context over Redux however, is because I wasn't handling a large amount of global state and there aren't any high-frequency state updates in the app.
 The size of the app also didn't justify the addition of another depenency.

 ### Login